asheshwor/climate-nepal/README.md

 Reading and processing Nepali climatic and hydrological records
 ===============

-This is a collection of ```R``` code to process raw (ASCII) format data on climatic variables obtained from Department of Hydrology and Meteorology (DHM), Babarmahal, Kathmandu, Nepal.
-While the raw data can be opened in any text editor and copied to a spreadsheet, it can be quite a hassel when dealing with decades of data from multiple stations.
+This is a collection of ```R``` code to process raw (ASCII) format data on climatic variables obtained from the Department of Hydrology and Meteorology (DHM), Babarmahal, Kathmandu, Nepal.
+While the raw data can be opened in any text editor and copied to a spreadsheet, it can be quite a hassle when dealing with decades of data from multiple stations.

 These are the code that I am using for my own research to read the raw data in R, batch combine records for each station and output the data in csv file.
 This is a work in progress and I will continue to add the code for analysis as my research progresses.